pobertraterson/pobertraterson/README.md

 # About me
 - From Liverpool
 - Software Engineering student at Manchester Metropolitan University
-- Favourite album is Power, Corruption & Lies by New Order.
+- Favourite album is Power, Corruption & Lies by New Order

 # Are you good at programming?
-No.
+No!

 # Links
 - [Bluesky](https://bsky.app/profiles/pobertmc.xyz)